My Competition in the Primary and General Elections

 Robb Ryerse became a candidate on June 6.

-See Robb Ryerse's Ballotpedia page
+See Robb Ryerse's campaign website.

 Ryerse was a pastor in his professional life.
 He grew up in a fundamentalist church and worked for ten years in a fundamentalist church.